SkillsFundingAgency/das-technical-guidance/index.md

 which covers service design more broadly.

-It is inspired by the [GDS Way](https://gds-way.cloudapps.digital) and the [Ministry of Justice Technical Guidance](https://ministryofjustice.github.io/technical-guidance/#moj-technical-guidance) and also the wider [DfE Dgital Technical Guidance](https://dfe-digital.github.io/technical-guidance/#dfe-digital-technical-guidance)
+It is inspired by the [GDS Way](https://gds-way.cloudapps.digital) and the [Ministry of Justice Technical Guidance](https://ministryofjustice.github.io/technical-guidance/#moj-technical-guidance) and also the wider [DfE Digital Technical Guidance](https://dfe-digital.github.io/technical-guidance/#dfe-digital-technical-guidance)

 ## Creating solutions